CyclotronResearchCentre/bidsme/README.md

 ## <a name="plugins"></a>Plug-in functions

 #### <a name="plug_init"></a> `InitEP(source: str, destination: str, dry: bool, **kwargs) -> int:`
-The `InitEP` function is called imidiatly after start of main programm.
+The `InitEP` function is called immediately after start of main program.
 As name indicates, it initialise the plugin, store the global variables and parameters.

 It accepts 3 mandatory parameters:
  - **source: str**: a path to the source directory, from where data files are processed.
  - **destination: str**: a path to destination directory, where processed data will be stored
- - **dry: bool**: a swithc to indicate if it is a dry-run (i.e. a test run where nothing is written to disk)
+ - **dry: bool**: a switch to indicate if it is a dry-run (i.e. a test run where nothing is written to disk)

-> **Warning**: `dry` parameter must be alwas stored as global parameter, and **any** file and folder modification parts in the plugins **must** be protected by check if `dry` is `False`:
+> **Warning**: `dry` parameter must be always stored as global parameter, and **any** file and folder modification parts in the plugins **must** be protected by check if `dry` is `False`:
 ```python